Tutorial

 Command-line options apply to those tasks.
 The goal's help groups options by task.
 E.g., here, it

-shows the test.go
+shows the test.go --test-go-build-and-test-flags option with test.go.

-For a list of available goals, ./pants goals
+For a list of available goals, ./pants goals.

 For help with things that aren't goals (global options, other kinds of help), use